webpack/meeting-notes/2016-10/october-05.md

     * Concerns?

       * Sean: Antwar is custom tailored/made for docs page.
-Switching to something else and relying on specific changes for our docs page: Could they be timley and not affect other tools relying on Gatsby?
+Switching to something else and relying on specific changes for our docs page: Could they be timely and not affect other tools relying on Gatsby?
 Things to discuss when we finish milestone.

       * Johannes: Timing is bad to accept for now (we do not want to stop current momentum we have on content creation).